petergridge/openweathermaphistory/README.md

 - alter the watering frequency

 You need an API key, which is free, but requires a [registration](https://openweathermap.org/api).
 You do need to provide a payment method, however, the first 1000 calls are free and you can set an upper limit of calls.
 Setting this to 1000 will prevent you incurring any costs.

+**Note** If you have an existing key you will still need to subscribe to the One Call 3.0 API, follow the instructions above.

 ## Installation